Introducing Song Creator Pro — create music with AI, locally on your device. Try it now →

 Frequently Asked Questions

 The best free tools in 2026 are Coqui XTTS, Bark by Suno, and Piper TTS (all open-source), plus limited free tiers from ElevenLabs and Play.ht.
-For unlimited voice generation without subscriptions, Voice Creator Pro offers a one-time purchase at $49.99.
+Voice Creator Pro Cloud offers a free tier with voice cloning, voice design, 600+ languages, and full commercial rights -- all in the browser with no setup.
+There's also a free browser-based TTS tool with natural voices, no signup, and no word limit.
+For unlimited offline generation, the desktop app is a one-time $54.99-$59.99.

 Open-source tools like Piper and Coqui XTTS can run offline but require complex setup.
-Voice Creator Pro runs 100% offline on Windows with no technical knowledge needed.
+Voice Creator Pro Desktop runs 100% offline on Windows and macOS with no technical knowledge needed.
+Voice Creator Pro Cloud requires internet but needs no installation or GPU.

-Cloud free tiers cap usage at 5,000–10,000 characters per month.
+Most cloud free tiers cap usage at 5,000-10,000 characters per month.
 Open-source tools have no caps but demand significant setup time.
-Voice Creator Pro offers truly unlimited generations.
+Voice Creator Pro Cloud's free tier is more generous at 10,000 tokens/month with voice cloning and commercial rights included.
+Voice Creator Pro's free browser TTS runs locally in your browser with no signup and no word limit.
+The desktop app offers truly unlimited generations with no internet needed.

 Yes.
-Every purchase includes a commercial use license for YouTube videos, podcasts, audiobooks, video games, advertisements, and any other commercial project.
+Every plan includes a commercial use license -- including the free Cloud tier.
+Use it for YouTube videos, podcasts, audiobooks, video games, advertisements, and any other commercial project.